manuelbieh/react-book/basics/excursus-es2015+.md

       friends[0].getSettings((settings) => {
         if (settings.notifications === true) {
           email.send(
-            "You are my first friend!",
+            'You are my first friend!',
             (status) => {
               if (status === 200) {
-                alert("User has been notified via email!");
+                alert('User has been notified via email!');
               }
             },
             errorHandler